caketaster/Portfolio-Project-1---still-life/README.md

 The hero-image has a slow zoom animation.
 The aim was to draw the user into the image.
 The animation lasts 10 seconds, I wanted the transition to be subtle and thoughtful, which fits the aims of the site as a whole.

 Links glow on hover, as do the social icons, which echo the fixed glow on the logo.
 Gallery images lighten (which has a similar feeling to the text glow) on hover.
-This brings consistency to the whole site.
+This brings consistency to the feel of the whole site.

 # Site Structure
 This is a 3-page site, Home, Gallery and Contact, plus pages for 404 and a Thank you page after form submission.
 The homepage loads by default.
 Primary navigation takes place using the nav menu bar at the top of each page, though clicking the logo returns you to the homepage from any other page, and the word 'contact' also links drectly to the contact page.
 Social links are naturally also clickable and open the relevant sites in separate tabs.
 The menu bar, logo and clickable text and socials icons are constant on each page for ease of navigation.